elementary-br/the-vala-tutorial/defining_new_type_from_other.md

 # Defining a new Type from another

 Defining a new type is a matter of deriving it from the one you need.
-Here is an example:

 ```vala
 /* defining an alias for a basic type (equivalent to typedef int Integer in C)*/